 We saw many tourists lose themselves in uncontrollable delight on seeing so much snow.
 Living in the hot and humid Gangetic plains below, this was enough to drive them crazy, literally.
 There were people engaged in various activities – having mock snowball fights, clicking themselves in Titanic poses, rolling in the snow, balancing with 2 huge snow footballs in their hands and of course, taking selfies galore.
 I even saw a guy lying on the snow bare-bodied and getting photographed for posterity!
 Utter lunacy.

 However, what surprised me most was to see so many terribly under-dressed in this extreme climate.
-Quite a few were wearing open slippers without any socks while some were in shawls or very light jackets but all of them were frolicking in the snow!
+Quite a few were wearing chappals and open slippers without any socks while some were in shawls or very light jackets but all of them were frolicking in the snow!
 Snow boots and warm jackets are easily available on hire on the valley roads.
-One local driver openly expressed alarm at seeing such under-dressed people, saying baad mein bhari parega (it will cost them dearly later).
+One local driver openly expressed alarm at seeing such under-dressed people, saying baad mein bhaari parega (it will cost them dearly later).

 I wasn’t sure if it was ignorance or sheer bravado.
 We also encountered one very distressed young dad seeking water for his daughter who had fainted due to altitude sickness.
 We were more than happy to oblige.
 It may be worthwhile for the govt/media to keep a track of the health of people returning from north Sikkim.
 Judging by the brave display of naivete, I would not be surprised if there were quite a few serious casualties.